Upgrading DMC DB to Newer PostgreSQL Versions

 datical-control service start proxy

-1. Confirm that the data has been copied to the PostgreSQL 13 instance and DMC has a connection to PostgreSQL:
+1. Confirm that the data has been copied to the new PostgreSQL instance and DMC has a connection to PostgreSQL:

 2. psql --host=<HOSTNAME> --port=5432 --username=<DMC_USER> --password --dbname=<DB_NAME>

-Note: If the migration fails, you can start the PostgreSQL 10 server by running systemctl start postgresql-10.service and will have all the data for PostgreSQL 10.
+Note: If the migration fails, you can start the old PostgreSQL server by running systemctl start postgresql-<old-version>.service and will have all the data for PostgreSQL.

-1. Disable or delete the PostgreSQL 10 service.
+1. Disable or delete the old PostgreSQL service.

 Upgrade for PostgreSQL on AWS RDS

-If you use DMC with PostgreSQL 10 on Amazon RDS for an existing DMC DB and want to upgrade it to version 13, follow the AWS documentation – Upgrading the PostgreSQL DB engine for Amazon RDS.
+If you use DMC with an old PostgreSQL version on Amazon RDS for an existing DMC DB and want to upgrade it to a new version, follow the AWS documentation – Upgrading the PostgreSQL DB engine for Amazon RDS.